 Who wants to stir the pot when it’s already hard enough to make monthly goals?

-The last thing the manager needs is a morale problem.
+The last thing managers need is a morale problem.
 They’re already stressed as it is.

 It’s an understandable rationale … but it’s fatally flawed.
 Those small issues rarely go away by themselves – indeed, they almost always get worse.

-And by not taking action, managers send employees the message that undesirable behavior will be accepted, or – even worse – hasn’t even been noticed.
+And by not taking action, managers send employees the message that undesirable behavior will be accepted or – worse yet – won’t even been noticed.

 Delay has another adverse impact on the manager.
 As the problem worsens, it’s common for managers to build up resentment against the employee – and that can warp the supervisor’s perspective in a way that makes it difficult to eventually deal with the issue in an objective, positive way.

 3. Taking the nuclear option